Linda's Lunacy

 Now…. to answer the question that I get asked about a hundred times a day……….What’s For Dinner?

-Monday – chicken or turkey – Oven roasted chicken, mashed potatoes, beets
+Monday – chicken or turkey – Baked Chicken, mashed potatoes, beets

 Friday – venison – Venison roast, potatoes, carrots, and onions in the slowcooker